Get your personal plan match in 2 minutes

 Long-term perspective: "Over 10 years, I'll likely develop a condition.
 That waiting period will have cost me $1,800–$3,600 when I could've avoided it with Zion"

-Zion's day-1 pre-existing coverage seems like "extra cost" in year 1 ($220 vs $140 CrowdHealth).
-But once you hit year 3-4 with a pre-existing condition, that "extra cost" was actually smart long-term planning.
+Zion's handling of common chronic conditions — high blood pressure, high cholesterol, and type-2 diabetes shared from month 1 — seems like "extra cost" in year 1 ($220 vs $140 CrowdHealth).
+But once you hit year 3-4 with one of those conditions, that "extra cost" was actually smart long-term planning.

 When to Switch Between Strategies